ahamouda88/antaeus/README.md

 ### Running

 There are 2 options for running Anteus.
-You either need libsqlite3 or docker.
+You either need libsqlite3 & rabbitmq or docker.
 Docker is easier but requires some docker knowledge.
 We do recommend docker though.

 *Running Natively*

 Native java with sqlite (requires libsqlite3):
 If you use homebrew on MacOS `brew install sqlite`.

+Messaging system (requires rabbitmq):
+If you use homebrew on MacOS `brew install rabbitmq`.

 ```
 ./gradlew run